tterb/tterb.github.io/_posts/2016-08-17-under-construction.md

   - jekyll
 ---

 This site is still under construction as I get everything pieced together.
-Consequently, you may find that there are still a few dead-links and holes that have yet to be patched up.
+Consequently, you may find that there are still a few dead&ndash;links and holes that have yet to be patched up.
 All of which, should hopefully be running smoothly by the end of the week.